bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 ### Label groups and user preferences

 Labels are conventionally organized into *groups*, which are configurable.
-For example, the lable values `gore` and `corpse` can be placed in one group named `violence`.
+For example, the label values `gore` and `corpse` can be placed in one group named `violence`.
 A user can then choose to ignore, warn, or hide a given label group.
 Not all labels are configurable this way, but most of them are.

 :::info